 Things the AFSA could charge for could include, but are not limited to, the following:

 - Publishing details of a notice of a meeting of creditors on AFSA’s website

 - Online self-service search using the Bankruptcy Register Search

 - Application for extension of time for the service of a bankruptcy notice

 - Debt agreement proposal lodgement fee

-- Document processing fee (payable when controlling trustee authority is lodged with AFSA)
+- Document processing fee, payable when the controlling trustee authority is lodged with AFSA

 - Overseas travel application fee